-The industry contributes to almost half of the countries total emissions at 48% and is facing mounting pressures to reduce its GHG emissions.
+Industry contributes 48% of the country’s total emissions and is facing mounting pressure to reduce GHG emissions.
 One solution offered is using a biodigester.

-The study investigated the viability of biodigesters in New Zealand by looking at its policies in power supply, dairy practices, and the availability of government subsidies and incentives that can affect biodigester uptake and compares it to what France is doing.
+The study investigated the viability of biodigesters in New Zealand by examining its policies in power supply, dairy practices, and the availability of government subsidies and incentives that can affect biodigester uptake and comparing them to what France is doing.

 Biodigester and anaerobic digestion.